tsoernes/machine_learning_basics/README.md

 ## Feedback

-If you have a favorite algorithm that should be included or spot a mistake in one of the notebooks, please let me know by creating a new issue.
+If you have a favorite algorithm that should be included or spot a mistake, please let me know by creating a new issue.

 ## License